Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 You can find out all the details at [my-earth.org/tour-dates/](https://my-earth.org/tour-dates/).

 We hope that you’re inspired to make 2022 your year of being flight free.
-You can sign up at flightfree.co.uk, and don’t forget to share the pledge with your friends and family to help us spread the word.
+You can sign up at [flightfree.co.uk](flightfree.co.uk), and don’t forget to share the pledge with your friends and family to help us spread the word.

 ### Next month we’re speaking about aviation and wildlife.
 See you then!

-*You can listen to the full episode [here](https://www.podbean.com/ew/pb-smsk3-120950f) and find other episodes and previous series [here](/podcast/).*

 *Episode produced and narrated by Eveline Vouillemin.
 Intro music: [The Executive Lounge By Dan Barton](https://uppbeat.io/t/dan-barton/the-executive-lounge).
-Outro music: [Pines and Violet by Sky Toes.](https://uppbeat.io/t/sky-toes/pines-and-violet)*
+Outro music: [Pines and Violet by Sky Toes.](https://uppbeat.io/t/sky-toes/pines-and-violet) Listen to the full episode [here](https://www.podbean.com/ew/pb-smsk3-120950f) and find other episodes and previous series [here](/podcast/).*